UUcoffeeCup

 YOU CAN LEAVE IT ON THE DESK or SLIP IT IN THE MAIL SLOT

 UNDER THE FRONT WINDOWS IF THAT'S EASIEST.
+THANK YOU!

 OUR UU COMMUNITY